Advances in Clinical and Experimental Medicine

 Manuscripts should be submitted in the following formats: DOCX, DOC or RTF.

-Do not number headings or subheadings.
-Limit manuscript sections and sub-sections to 3 heading levels (bold for level 1, bold and italic for level 2 and italic for level 3).
-Make sure heading levels are clearly indicated in the manuscript text.
+Headings or subheadings should not be numbered.
+Please limit manuscript sections and sub-sections to 3 heading levels (bold for level 1, bold and italic for level 2 and italic for level 3).
+Make sure heading levels are indicated in the manuscript text.

-Footnotes of any kind are not permitted (apart from footnotes in tables).
+Footnotes are not permitted (apart from footnotes in tables).

 To add symbols to the manuscript, use the Insert → Symbol function in your word processor or paste in the appropriate Unicode character.
 Do not paste graphical files (e.g., JPG, PNG, TIFF, BMP) with symbols in the text.
 Equations should be generated using the appropriate functions in your word processor, not pasted as uneditable graphic files.